 - Endometriosis is the second most common gynaecological condition in the UK

 - Endometriosis affects 1.5 million women, a similar number of women affected by diabetes.

 - On average it takes 7.5 years from onset of symptoms to get a diagnosis.

 - Endometriosis costs the UK economy £8.2bn a year in treatment, loss of work and healthcare costs.

 - The cause of endometriosis is unknown and there is no definite cure.

-I have interviewed Kayleigh (a personal friend of mine) who unfortunately suffers from this condition; and she helps me fully understand what endometriosis is, how to recognise the symptoms, and what it’s like living with this condition.
+I have interviewed Kayleigh who unfortunately suffers from this condition; and here she explains what endometriosis is, how to recognise the symptoms, and what it’s like living with this condition.

-1. So what age was you diagnosed with endometriosis?
+1. So what age were you diagnosed with endometriosis?

 I was 24